-Over the years, we grew pretty good at helping folks get their iPhone, iPad and iPod touch devices detected on Windows computers including Windows 8, 7, Vista, Windows XP and soon, Windows 10.
+Over the years, we grew pretty good at helping folks get their iPhone, iPad, and iPod touch devices detected on Windows PCs, including Windows 7, 8, 10, and 11.
+Get your iPhone ready, and let’s begin!

-- Disconnect iPhone and restart the PC
+- Disconnect iPhone and restart the PC.

-- Restart the iPhone
+- Restart the iPhone.

-- Ensure that Windows is up to date
+- Ensure that Windows is up to date.

-- Close all running programs on the PC
+- Close all running programs on the PC.

 - Temporarily disable security software (antivirus and firewall).
-These could be preventing PC access to your iPhone
+These could be preventing PC access to your iPhone.

 - Check the USB cable and confirm that it is not damaged.